FarronF/limerick-council-meetings/meetings/2023/06/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 3rd March 2023.md

 He added that this is also an issue in Southill and pointed out that some people do not use scrambler

 bikes and e scooters responsibly and participate in anti-social behaviour.
+The noise from these bikes are
+---
-The noise from these bikes are--- causing a problem for people working from home.
+causing a problem for people working from home.
 He stated that there are children as young as four or

 five years of age using e scooters which is a major cause of concern.